danielchg/danielchg.github.io/content/posts/oc-mirror/index.md

 When you are going to create a mirror to deploy a disconnected environment there are different ways to do it.
 The best way for you depend of the your usecase.

-- You can create a mirror directly from the public Quay.io to your disconnected registry, what is faster because you only need one step to create the mirror.
+- **Partially Disconnected:** You can create a mirror directly from the public Quay.io to your disconnected registry, what is faster because you only need one step to create the mirror.

-- If you have a very restrict network, and the servers where the cluster is going to be deployed don't have Internet access, you can create in a first step a mirror to a file, and later on copy this file to the place where the disconnected registry is.
+- **Fully Disconnected:** If you have a very restrict network, and the servers where the cluster is going to be deployed don't have Internet access, you can create in a first step a mirror to a file, and later on copy this file to the place where the disconnected registry is.
 This last case is what I'm going to descrebe in this article.
 I think that is the most complex use case and maybe more use full to have a better understanding about how this procedure works.

-Below in the diagram are shown the steps needed to create this mirror.
+Below in the diagram are shown the steps needed to create a Fully Disconnected mirror.

 ![Disconnected registry](/disconnected-registry.png)